The Spin Stops Here!

 Such statements clearly create the impression that --- in sharp contrast to probabilistic models --- Info-Gap's robustness model indeed does incorporate catastrophic rare events in the robustness analysis.

-The question is then: What does Info-Gap decision theory do about rare events?
+The question is then: What is Info-Gap decision theory's approach to rare events?
 How exactly does Info-Gap decision theory incorporate catastrophic rare events in its robustness analysis?

 And the answer to this is simple in the extreme: Info-Gap decision-theory's prescription for dealing with rare events is: to simply ignores them.